Privacy Policy

 • AWS Batch (Fargate) — isolated compute for AI workers that clone your repositories and call external AI tools.

-Third-party AI providers (for example providers supported by the product such as Anthropic, OpenAI, Cursor, or GitHub Copilot) may process prompts and code context outside our AWS account, under their own terms and locations.
-In the current product design, the AI provider used for a workspace is determined by credentials and settings configured by the customer in that workspace; we do not currently supply a separate proprietary default model on your behalf.
+Third-party AI providers (for example providers supported by the product such as Anthropic, OpenAI, Cursor, or GitHub Copilot) may process prompts, code context, knowledge embeddings, and retrieved passages outside our AWS account, under their own terms and locations.
+Knowledge embeddings and retrieved passages are sent to the customer-configured AI endpoint (OpenAI-compatible, including Azure OpenAI, LiteLLM, or a self-hosted endpoint).
+That endpoint may process data outside our AWS account and outside the EEA.
+In the current product design, the AI provider used for a workspace is determined by credentials and settings configured by the customer in that workspace.
+We do not supply a platform-owned default model on your behalf.

 Where personal data is transferred outside the EEA/UK/Switzerland, we rely on an appropriate transfer mechanism such as an adequacy decision or the European Commission's Standard Contractual Clauses (SCCs), together with supplementary measures where required.